South Korea Adoption Overview

 About the Program and Process

 Applicants must provide evidence of adequate educational preparation and complete a home study.
 Currently, the Social Welfare Society does not require a dossier.
 The home study and several other documents are submitted to SWS to assist them in matching a child to you.
-The wait to be matched is currently up to 15 months from the time the home study packet is sent to SWS.
+The wait to be matched is currently 1-6 months from the time the home study packet is sent to SWS.

 Once the Social Welfare Society matches you to a child, you’ll receive photos, a medical history and social history of the child selected for you.
-About 9 months after receiving a referral, families will travel to meet their child and attend court.
+Approximately 10-12 months after receiving a referral, families will travel to meet their child and attend court.
 After a short waiting period, a ruling will be issued and the child will be eligible for a visa.
-Families will travel to pick up their child about 3-4 weeks after returning from the first trip.
+Families will travel to pick up their child about 4-10 weeks after returning from the first trip.

 Parental Eligibility Requirements